rkhullar/medium-articles/terraform/readme.md

 ### Project Structure
 We will use two Git repositories for managing our project infrastructure: `example-infra-live` and `example-infra-modules`.
 I recommend keeping at least the `live` repo private since it has hard coded configuration and details like your AWS account numbers and team email address.
 We are also going to reference [rkhullar/terraform-modules][common-modules].
-That public repo has AWS modules and constructs that can be used across multiple projects.
+That repo has AWS modules and constructs that can be used across multiple projects.

 For our example project we'll create three modules that can managed independently of one another.
 From here on out we will refer to those types of modules as "constructs."
 The `iam` construct will define the iam roles for our project.
 And the